 Dune by Frank Herbert

-What bigger complement can be given to a space opera novel than that it has been called the Lord of the Rings of science fiction.
+What bigger compliment can be given to a space opera novel than that it has been called the Lord of the Rings of science fiction?
 It won the Hugo award in 1966 a year after its publication and is a complex exploration of politics, religion, ecology, technology, and human emotion as the many forces of the empire come together in a confrontation in their desire to rule the planet.

 Revelation Space by Alastair Reynolds

 It starts 9,000 years ago when the civilization of Amarantin was destroyed just as they were on the very brink of discovering space flight.
-Now Dan Sylveste, a scientist finds himself unable to leave the puzzling riddle alone and must solve it to prevent history from doing a repeat annihilation.
+Now Dan Sylveste, a scientist, finds himself unable to leave the puzzling riddle alone and must solve it to prevent history from doing a repeat annihilation.
 In desperation, he forms a perilous alliance with the cyborg crew of the starship Nostalgia for Infinity.

 Yet as he gets closer to the truth he must deal with an assassin bent on preventing him from the task.
 After all, if all is known the reality might be altered never to be the same again.